 If your dress has a low back, but isn’t totally backless: A low-back bra.

 Low-back bras don’t always live up to their name, so make sure you try on a few options with your dress.

 If your dress has a deep-v or plunging neckline: Sewn-in cups, a sticky bra, or a deep-v bra.

 “For a deep-v neckline, we generally recommend that cups be sewn into your wedding dress,” says Zimmerman.
 “But if you’re looking for more support, there are many deep-v bras available, as well as self-stick bras.”

 If your dress has a trumpet or mermaid skirt, or is otherwise tight around your midsection: Shapewear (if you want it!).

 Tina Zimmerman says that 99 percent of the brides she works with opt for a skin tone colour if they do go with shape-wear.
-And obviously, whether or not you want to wear shapewear is a personal choice in the first place.
+And obviously, whether you want to wear shapewear or not is a personal choice in the first place.